alejandrochang/audioTheme/README.md

  * Multiple pages for different types of music (study theme)
  * Additional page for music uploading files and music rendering/bars visualization(optional)
  * User can input mp3 files through the main page
+ * Functionality of allowing user to input a file to play music